Ina Claire: Career

-Ina Claire in a pre-code publicity still for The Greeks Had a Word for Them (1932), lying in her nightgown in a seductive pose, which provoked outrage from civic and religious leaders.
+Ina Claire in a pre-code publicity still for The Greeks Had a Word for Them (1932), lying in her evening gown in a seductive pose, which provoked outrage from civic and religious leaders.

 Claire later became identified with the high comedies of S. N. Behrman, and created the female leads in three of his plays: Biography (1934), End of Summer (1936), and The Talley Method (1941).
 Behrman wrote of Claire's performance in one of his comedies: "Her readings were translucent, her stage presence encompassing.
 The flick of an intonation deflated pomposity.
 She never missed a nuance."
 Critic J. Brooks Atkinson praised Claire for her "refulgent comic intelligence".

 Claire was retired from the stage for five years in the early 1940s, living with her husband in San Francisco.
 She returned to perform in the comedy The Fatal Weakness.
 Her last stage appearance was as Lady Elizabeth Mulhammer in T. S. Eliot's The Confidential Clerk (1954).

 She made her film debut in Cecil B. DeMille's The Wild Goose Chase (1915).
 She is best remembered today for her role as the Grand Duchess Swana in the romantic comedy Ninotchka (1939), directed by Ernst Lubitsch and starring Greta Garbo.